 I also direct the Youth Development Institute (YDI); On Twitter: @YDIatUGA

-My scholarly interests are in the field of marriage and family therapy, specifically critical couple, family. and societal programs including family health, immigration, family diversity, and trauma.
-My research is broadly focused on culturally responsive therapeutic intervention processes and outcomes (US, International: Cambodia, Southeast Asia), with particular interests in immigrant and marginalized families who have experienced poverty, trauma, and discrimination.
+My scholarship broadly focuses on persons and families who have experienced trauma and marginalization.
+I currently research culturally responsive family therapy and intervention (US, International: Cambodia, Southeast Asia), with particular interests in immigrant and refugee families who have experienced poverty, trauma, and discrimination.
 I am guided by Social Justice and Feminist Family Therapy lenses, especially focusing on the intersections between Gender, Aging, Spirituality, and Ethnicity.
-My current work explores the implementation of Western-based therapy models in Southeast Asia, specifically EMDR, Solution-Focused, and Narrative Therapies.
-I am also interested in therapy models that emerge within indigenous cultures, and how these may be responsively integrated with Western models.

 My work builds upon a cultural-ecological framework to understand the ways in which family, school, and community factors influence child and youth development.
 I am particularly interested in family and care-giving approaches that foster youth agency, collective efficacy, and positive identity.
 I explore the complex interactions of race-ethnicity, social class, and geography.
 Given increasing demands on families for work-life balance, my most current research uses mixed-methods (observation, surveys, focus groups) to examine the role of community-based afterschool settings in terms of supporting children and families through the prevention of problem behavior and the promotion of positive youth development.